tamu-edu/it-ae-tfmod-aws-bootstrap-backend/README.md

 # it-ae-tfmod-aws-bootstrap-backend

-Terraform module for creating bootstrapping a terraform project (S3 + DynamoDB)
+Terraform module for creating a terraform project backend in AWS (S3 + DynamoDB)

 ## Usage